What is CGS?

 CGS Formation provides men and woman the foundation to serve in an atrium— where the catechist and the child listen to the Word of God together.
 In forming the child the adult is formed too.
-The Sheepfold sponsored a week long Level II formation class at the Parish Center at Saint Patrick Catholic Church in July 2015 with world-renown Formation Leader Rebekah Rojcewicz, which was attended by catechist from the Pacific Northwest area as far as Vancouver, BC.
-In July 2017, a national level course was held at the Palisades Retreat Center with catechists from around the country participating in a 2 year formation which continues in July 2018.
-Some of the Sheepfold trainings are spread out over the course of one year— with catechist participating in one training weekend a month, November – April.
+The Sheepfold sponsored a week long Level II formation class at the Parish Center at Saint Patrick Catholic Church in July 2015 with world-renown Formation Leader Rebekah Rojcewicz, which was attended by catechists from the Pacific Northwest and as far as Vancouver, BC.
+In July 2017, a national level course was held at the Palisades Retreat Center with catechists from around the country participating in a 2-year formation, including our own parishioners— Charla Johnson and Julia Looper.
+The course was completed in July 2018.
+Other Sheepfold trainings are spread out over the course of one year— with catechist participating in one training weekend a month.

 What is the atrium Like?

 A Reflection on atrium life by a Young Parishioner

 “My atrium journey started when I turned 3.
 I don’t remember much about that year, but I remember being excited to go to the atrium.
 More than excited.
 I was drawn to go.
 It was peaceful and calm.
 I’m not one for chaos!

 As the years went by, I saw all of the works.
 While learning about The Kingdom of God or the Infancy Narratives, I was able to grow closer to God in the quiet there.
 My favorite works were The Land of Israel, The Globe and the Liturgical Calendar.
 To this day, I am fascinated learning about cultures, geography and basically any historical information.